Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 |image223|

-1) The max. speed relates to the design straight of the Torque Limiter;
+1) The max. speed relates to the design straight of the MS Torque Limiter;
    the max. permissable speed differential Δn should be checked according to the heat calculation on page 73.